jnunezt/apigee-opdk-ansible/installations/README.md

 1. Use playbooks to create new organization on the platform. ([here](post-installations/README-create-org.md#usage-instructions))

-1. Use playbooks to create new environment on the platform. ([here](post-installations/README-create-env.md#usage-instructions))
+1. Use playbooks to create new environment on the organization. ([here](post-installations/README-create-env.md#usage-instructions))

-1. Use playbooks to create new virtualhost on the platform. ([here](post-installations/README-create-env.md#usage-instructions))
+1. Use playbooks to create new virtualhost on the organization/enviroment. ([here](post-installations/README-create-env.md#usage-instructions))

 ## Next Steps